What is a host home?

 -

 Absolutely.
-HOST is well aware that while students are not paying for their stay, they are still living under someone else's roof,
+We are well aware that while students are not paying for their stay, they are still living under someone else's roof.
+Examples of expectations some hosts set are:

 -